Hua-Zhou/Hua-Zhou.github.io/teaching/st758-2014fall/syllabus.md

 ### Homework

-Approximately 8 homework assignments will be assigned involving both analysis and computation.
+Approximately 6-8 homework assignments will be assigned involving both analysis and computation.

 ### Project

-There will be a course project, which carries twice the weight of a homework assignment.
+There will be a simulation project, which carries twice the weight of a homework assignment.

 ### Exam

-There will be a final exam which involves computation and will carry twice the weight of a homework assignment.
+There will be a final exam (in-room or take-home) which involves computation and will carry twice the weight of a homework assignment.

 ### Final Grade

-Letter grade will be assigned based on the final score: 60% homework + 20% project + 20% final.
+Letter grade will be assigned based on the final score: 60% homework + 20% project + 20% final exam.

 ### Academic Integrity